“Know your waiver rules,” by Jayson Stark, ESPN.com

 A player earns Major League service time for each day he spends on the active (25-man) roster or on the Major League 15-day or 60-day disabled lists.
 A player also continues to earn service time while serving any disciplinary suspension or serving in the military.

 Under the CBA, 1 year of service is defined as 172 days.
-A player may earn up to 172 days of Major League service during a championship season (regular season), which generally lasts 183 calendar days.
+A player may earn up to 172 days of Major League service during a championship season (regular season), which lasts 187 calendar days.
+(Before the 2018 season, the season consisted of 183 days.)
 If a player is sent to the minor leagues on optional assignment for a total of less than 20 days during a season, he receives service time for the entire season.

 Service time specifics